pierreyves-jegou/CloneManager/README.md

 Goal
 ============
-Two goals : Allow to find duplicate files on computer / find files which haven't been backuped
+Two goals : Allow to find duplicate files on computer / find files which haven't been backed up

 Installation
 ============